 \subsection{Robustness Analysis}

 In this section, we give a brief discussion on the robustness of the deep forest model.

-According the original paper of deep forest~\cite{zhou2017deep}, a default setting of deep forest will produce highly competitive results, which means that less effort on parameter tuning is needed when using the model.
-To validate that, we compare performances among the deep forest model with default setting (using 4 MARTs as base learner, each with only 50 trees), the slightly-tuned deep forest model (by only change the number of trees to 200 in each MART) and the best tuned model of the MART (with 600 trees).
-We need to mention that we have just finished the development of the distributed version of deep forest model, so we have no time for a fine-tuning of deep forest model, and only a slightly-tuning is performed for analysis.
+According to the original paper of deep forest \cite{zhou2017deep}, a default setting of the deep forest model will produce highly competitive results in a range of tasks, which means that less effort on parameter tuning is needed when we use this model.
+To validate the robustness of parameter setting for deep forest model in large-scale setting, we compare performances among the deep forest model with default setting (using 4 MARTs as base learner, each with only 50 trees), the slightly-tuned deep forest model (by only changing the number of trees to 200 in each MART) and the best tuned model of the MART (with 600 trees).

-The corresponding results are showed in Table~\ref{result_3}, Table~\ref{result_4} and Figure~\ref{pr_curve_2} (gcForest-d for the default setting of deep forest and gcForest-t for the slightly-tuned deep forest).
-As we can see, even without any tuning, the performance of the default setting of the deep forest model (with only 50 trees for each MART) is still showed to be much better than the find-tuned MART model (with up to 600 trees), which is consist to the claim from original paper that the default setting of deep forest can produce highly competitive performance.
-Note that even with 4 forests in each layer, the number of trees of deep forest is still much smaller that that used in the fine-tuned MART, leading to a great resource saving.
-On the other hand, a slightly-tuning of deep forest model (by only change the number of trees to 200) has already lead to a much better performance.
-We believe that a fine-tuning of the deep forest model will lead to much more excellent result.
+The corresponding results of the tested models are showed in Table \ref{result_3}, Table \ref{result_4} and Figure \ref{pr_curve_2} (gcForest-d for the default setting of deep forest and gcForest-t for the slightly-tuned deep forest).
+As we can see, even without any tuning, the performance of the default setting of the deep forest model gcForest-d (with only 50 trees for each MART) is still showed to be much better than the fine-tuned MART model (with up to 600 trees), which is consist to the claim from original paper that the default setting of deep forest can produce highly competitive performance.
+Note that even with 4 forests in each layer, the number of trees of the deep forest is still much smaller than that used in the fine-tuned MART, leading to a great resource saving.
+On the other hand, a slightly-tuning of deep forest model gcForest-t (by only changing the number of trees to 200) has already lead to much better performance.
+We believe that a fine-tuning of the deep forest model will lead to a much more excellent result.